bgplab/bgplab/policy/6-med/index.md

 ## Reference Information

+This lab uses the [4-router lab topology](../external/4-router.md).
+Some links are unused to retain the interface names from that topology.

-The following information might help you if you're not using _netlab_ to build the lab:
+The following information might help you if you plan to build custom lab infrastructure:

+### Device Requirements {#req}

+* Customer routers: use any device [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+* External routers must be [supported by the _netlab_ BGP and OSPF configuration modules](https://netlab.tools/platforms/#platform-routing-support).
+They also need support for [default route origination](https://netlab.tools/plugins/bgp.session/#platform-support).
+* If you want to use a device that is not supported by the **bgp.session** plugin as an external router, remove the **bgp.originate** attributes from the lab topology.
+* Git repository contains external router initial device configurations for Cumulus Linux.

 ### Lab Wiring

-This lab uses a subset of the [4-router lab topology](../external/4-router.md).
-Some links are unused to retain the interface names from that topology.

 | Link Name       | Origin Device | Origin Port | Destination Device | Destination Port |
 |-----------------|---------------|-------------|--------------------|------------------|